 Due to the organization make-up and division of authority, teachers are able to provide and receive feedback on decisions at all levels.
 The School Improvement Team serves as the governing body of the school and consists of members from each grade level and area.
 This team meets monthly and is responsible for collecting, analyzing, disaggregating and reporting schoolwide data for the school improvement/reform process.
-The School Improvement Team makes decisions based upon the data and teacher feedback.
 A bi-directional process is used to deliver and share information back and forth.
 These decisions involve the comprehensive needs of all areas of the school, strategies for school improvement, procedures and protocols.
 Park's annual local and federal budgets are allocated based upon prioritized academic needs, teacher requests, teacher feedback, parent, community and stakeholder input.